Homeowners Overestimate Home Value as much as 150%

 Those who owned less than one year estimated the increased value of their home at 10.2%, but the real appreciation rate was only 4.1%—a whopping 150.8% overestimation (based on when the survey was completed).
 On the other hand, those who bought their homes 7-10 years prior estimated a 33.7% increase, with the real appreciation value at 46.6%—a 27.7% underestimation.
-Homeowners who bought 1-2 years prior to the survey had the most accurate estimations, overestimating by only 19.4% (which is still a lot).
+Homeowners who bought 1-2 years before the survey had the most accurate estimations, overestimating by only 19.4% (which is still a lot).

 What Factors Influence Owner Estimates of Home Appreciation?

-Less than 1 Year
+Less than 1 Year – 150.8%

-Home Value Appreciation Expectations vs. Realty
+Home Value Appreciation Expectations vs. Reality

 To get even more specific, the table below shows how each group of those polled estimated their expected sales price, compared to their purchase price, in dollar amounts.